StargazerDevelopments/Kepler-V9/README.md

+# Extra information on this modification

+This modification of Kepler works on v9 and **only** on the custom client files as provided in my [client file repository](https://github.com/StargazerDevelopments/Habbo-Client-V9).<br>
+Trying to get this to work with non-modified client files will **not** work!

 # Kepler

 Kepler is a Habbo Hotel emulator that is designed to fully emulate the v14 version from 2007 era.